 Answer: Wesleyans believe that, after conversion, but before death, a believer's heart may be cleansed from all sin.

 Answer: Sanctified people can sin, just like Adam and Eve could sin -- and did.
 However, believers who have moved to this level of Christian life and experience are more likely not to sin than believers who haven't.
 Before experiencing entire sanctification, believers often lose struggles against inborn tendencies toward sinning and selfishness.
 After the experience, they find themselves most often feeling a tendency toward righteousness.

-Answer: Christian Perfection doesn't mean perfect in the sense that many think.
+Answer: Christian Perfection doesn't mean perfect in the sense that many often think (and thus react negatively to the idea).
 The Biblical word for perfect means that a person is as complete as he or she was designed to be at that moment.
 A seven-year-old piano player might be able to perform a one-handed version of a song perfectly.
 When the child does so, his or her piano teacher might exclaim: "Perfect!"
 However, as that little musician grows up and matures, the same teacher will expect a great deal more.

 Jonathan Hahn has always been more motivated by recess than by any other of his classes.
-Take it from his dad, Roger Hahn -- one of the authors of this chapter.
+Take it from his dad, Roger Hahn -- one of the co-authors of this chapter.

 When he was in second grade, Jonathan managed to spend an entire hour one day avoiding working a sheet of math problems.
 Finally, the teacher reminded him that, before he could go out for recess, every problem on the sheet had to be completed.
 Within two minutes, his teacher reported, Jonathan had written an answer to every single problem.
 Sadly, every single one of those answers was wrong.
 So, the teacher sent the work sheet home for Jonathan to re-do it under the watchful eyes of his parents.